stratworld/strat/docsSrc/markdown/Specification/Functions.md

   2. The scalability requirement: While executing n invocations concurrently, it must execute the n+1th invocation with the same latency profile as the first n for reasonable(\*) values of n.
-  3. The resilliency requirement: A function cannot change its computation for an invocation based on previous invocations.
+  3. The resilience requirement: A function cannot change its computation for an invocation based on previous invocations.

 \*What is reasonable changes based on substrate context.
 Any substrate should specify what the limits of "reasonable" for scope and scalability are.
 For instance, the AWS substrate is scoped globally and has a very large (1M+ concurrent invocations) value of n, while the local substrate is scoped to a single machine with low values of n.

+The term [high availability](https://en.wikipedia.org/wiki/High_availability) encapsulates the above requirements but is nebulous and can confer requirements that are not nessecary for Lit functions.

-These three requirements allow Lit to create a static networking layer between functions using only information available at compile time.
-Then, this networking layer can be baked into the .sys file format and consumed by any substrate at deploy time.
-Additionally, since substrates supply software to invoke functions, user code can deal with only the abstract notion of a function and let Lit's networking layer resolve implementation details determined at compile and deploy time.
+The static name requirement allows Lit to create a static networking layer between functions using only information available at deploy time.
+The scalability and resilience requirements ensure that that networking layer remains correct for the duration of a Lit system's lifetime.

+A notable ommision from these requirements are any message and event delivery guarantees which are common in definitions of availability.
+The above requirements are required for Lit to construct a system--they don't confer any functionality guarantees.
+If a substrate drops messages half the time, a Lit system built on top will too.
+In a practical sense, this mean Lit assumes correct message delivery and doesn't have its own layer of network retries above whatever a substrate's SDK has.

 ## Implementing Resources

-From an abstract perspective, resources are just functions that don't need to execute.
-From a practical perspective, this means implementing resources is much more trivial, and substrates should use different infrastructure for resources than functions.
+From an abstract perspective, resources are just functions that don't actually execute code.
+This means implementing resources is much simpler, and substrates should use different infrastructure for resources than functions.
 The AWS substrate implements functions as Lambdas and resources as S3 items.

+## Examples of Function Implementations

+A discerning eye may have noticed that nearly everything can satisfy the above requirements given common values of n.
+The static name requirement is easy to meet since URLs suffice and assigning a URL to a server is routine.
+Daemons can restart services to meet the resilience requirement, and most users' business requirements for concurrency are easilly met with $10 per month (though they may not think so).
+Lit's value then, is allowing users to program to an abstraction that can scale without committing to scalable infrastructure.

+For n=1 and scoped to a local machine, a user's file system is an eligible Lit substrate.

+For 1 < n < 10000 single servers can run the local substrate with a daemon to operate production architecture.

+Only for very large concurrency requirements do users need Functions as a Service infrastructure like AWS Lambda.
+However, users may find running their Lit systems on FAAS confers other benefits like reduced operational load and pay-as-you-go business models.

 # Functions from the Component Perspective